SivaramKanagaraj/DataZymes-Pre-Interview-Python-/README.md

 Education and medical training,
 Certification and licensure,

-Step-2: Integrated python and Elasticsearch
+Step-2: Integrated Elasticsearch with python

 ----------------------------------------------------------------------------------------------------------------------------------------